Online Psychologists: Are They For Real?

 Reviewer Sonya Bruner

-Online therapy is becoming popular, but you may be wondering: are online therapists real people?
-You want to share your feelings with a human being, not a robot, and that's understandable.
+As online therapy and online counseling are becoming more popular, but you may be wondering: are online therapists real people?
+When you have relationship issues or behavioral health issues, you want to share your feelings with a human being, not a robot, and that's understandable.

 Are Online Psychologists for Real?